maniospas/Blombly/docs/setup.md

 ## Hello world!

-Create the following example file, where the *.bb* extension is associated with Blombly source code.
+To check that everything works, create the following example file.
+The *.bb* extension is associated with Blombly source code.
 Then run Blombly's interpreter followed by the file name.
 If a message starting with `( ERROR )` appears, everything runs properly but there was a syntax or logic issue.
 Syntax errors make the compiler halt, whereas logic errors occur at runtime.